 What is Black Friday?

-Black Friday is the name used to describe the Friday following Thanksgiving.
+The term Black Friday is used to describe the Friday following Thanksgiving.
 Traditionally, it’s when stores heavily discount items and hold mega sales.
 This shopping event started off in America, but it’s certainly spread across the Atlantic, as many British firms also hold Black Friday sales.

 When is Black Friday 2022?